Custom Car Registration in Washington

 During the process of registering a custom car in Washington or obtaining antique car tags, applicants will be required to submit a set of documentation and pay the applicable fees.
 Note that obtaining a custom vehicle registration is a more complicated procedure than the process of obtaining tags for your historic vehicle, as applicants will be required to complete additional steps.
 For example, to successfully register custom vehicles in WA, you will be required to:

-- Submit your vehicle to an inspection conducted by the Washington State Patrol (WSP) and submit the WSP Inspection Request, a certified weight slip, a valid ID and title certificates and bills for the vehicle’s major component parts.
+- Submit your vehicle to an inspection conducted by the Washington State Patrol (WSP) and submit the WSP Inspection Request, a certified weight slip, a valid ID or official WA driver’s license and title certificates and bills for the vehicle’s major component parts.

 - Visit a local DOL licensing office and submit the DOL Vehicle Title Application along with the WSP certificate of inspection, a declaration of the vehicle’s value and the DOL Homemade/Assembled Vehicle Use Declaration.